m-ghiringhelli/potato-fighter/README.md

       a) create div formatted like potato CHECK
     2) displayPotatoes() CHECK
       b) append to DOM CHECK
-  B) Click on potato (potatoClickHandler())
+  B) Click on potato (potatoClickHandler()) CHECK
-    1) You try to hit potato
+    1) You try to hit potato CHECK
-      a) Math.random to see if you hit
+      a) Math.random to see if you hit CHECK
-      b) Display (alert) whether you hit
+      b) Display (alert) whether you hit CHECK
-      c) If hit, change potato HP state
+      c) If hit, change potato HP state CHECK
-      d) On miss, alert user
+      d) On miss, alert user CHECK
-    2) Potato tries to hit you
+    2) Potato tries to hit you CHECK
-      a) Math.random to see if potato hits
+      a) Math.random to see if potato hits CHECK
-      b) Display (alert) whether potato hit
+      b) Display (alert) whether potato hit CHECK
-      c) If hit, change user HP state
+      c) If hit, change user HP state CHECK
-      d) On miss, alert user
+      d) On miss, alert user CHECK
-    3) Potato dies (if HP reaches 0)
+    3) Potato dies (if HP reaches 0) CHECK
       a) Alert user potato is dead
       b) Make potato die (disappear - display: none?), show french fries
       c) Update defeated potatoes state